 The top reason that employees suffer in silence is that they don’t feel safe enough to speak up.

-They may fear being judged, harassed, or not taken seriously, but also even losing their jobs.
-So instead of facing that possibility, they keep their trauma to themselves.
+They may fear being judged, harassed, or not taken seriously and even losing their jobs.
+So, instead of facing that possibility, they keep their trauma to themselves.

 You can combat this by nurturing a positive, supportive culture.

-Build a culture where employees aren’t afraid to speak to their managers and the human resources department about their issues – a “safe space” where workers feel comfortable discussing their bad days, struggles, stressors, and triggers.
+Build a culture where employees aren’t afraid to speak to managers and HR about their issues – a “safe space” where workers feel comfortable discussing their bad days, struggles, stressors, and triggers.

 Here are a few ways to start creating a more trusting culture:

-Take small steps and be patient, above all.
+Take small steps and, above all, be patient.
 It may take some time for an employee with workplace trauma to build enough trust to consider work a safe space to open up.

 Employees may be unwilling to disclose their struggles and ask for accommodations.
 They could feel like a burden and fear that they might lose their favorable position.